darrellsilver/norc/INSTALL.md

         $ cp -p settings_local.py.example settings_local.py

 Edit the file to contains the proper credentials.
-In this case:

-        # Make this unique, and don't share it with anybody.
-        SECRET_KEY = '-e_#)ou%u!et$d^*&40t4f2s3jdl@57g%*&h)'

-        # Database password
-        DATABASE_PASSWORD = 'norc'

-        # Email password for account used to send Norc alerts
-        EMAIL_HOST_PASSWORD = 'my_password_is_super_secure!'

-        # Amazon *secret* S3 login info
-        AWS_ACCESS_KEY_ID = '...'
-        AWS_SECRET_ACCESS_KEY = '...'
+Currently, that means the secret key used by Django and the password to your database user.
+The AWS settings are only needed if you're going to enable the SQS module.

 Edit settings.py, which is stored in Git, with other settings.
+Norc uses a class structure to easily allow multiple environments.
+If you want to take advantage of this (which we recommend), create your own class that inherits from BaseEnv (see MaxEnv as a reference).
+Then, set the NORC_ENVIRONMENT shell variable to the name of that class (see below).
+Otherwise, it's ok to just edit the BaseEnv class itself.

-Bold items are crucial and explained below:
+Crucial items are listed and explained below:

  * **ADMINS**: This is Django's admins list.
 See the django docs for more details.
- * **NORC_CODE_ROOT**: The full path where you downloaded norc from GitHub
- * **NORC_LOG_DIR**: The full path where all logs of all Tasks in Norc should be stored
+ * **NORC_LOG_DIR**: The full path where all logs of all Tasks in Norc should be stored.
+Defaults to a folder 'log' within the Norc directory, **which you need to create**.
- * **NORC_TMP_DIR**: The full path to a directory used for any temp files created by Norc Tasks.
+ * **NORC_TMP_DIR**: The full path to a directory used for any temporary files created by Norc tasks.
 This variable is available in the environment to any command run in Norc.
+Defaults to a 'tmp' folder within the Norc directory, **which you must create**.
+ * **DATABASE_ENGINE**: The name of the DB engine you're using.
+See Django docs for specific values.
- * **DATABASE_NAME**: Your DB schema
+ * **DATABASE_NAME**: The name of the database that will be created in your DB engine.
- * **DATABASE_USER**: Your DB login user
+ * **DATABASE_USER**: Your DB user name.
- * **EMAIL_{USE_TLS, HOST, HOST_USER, PORT}**: Service from which all email alerts in Norc will be sent.
- * **NORC_EMAIL_{ALERTS, ALERTS_TO}**: Send alerts on Task failure, and to whom.

-The full config file:

-        ALL_ENVIRONMENTS = {
-            #
-            # Environment settings that aren't private go here.
-            #
-            # This structure replaces Django's default settings.py with this
-            # because it allows us to more easily support multiple environments
-            #
-            # This variable must be defined in the shell environment as 'norc_ENVIRONMENT'
-            'darrell-dsmbp' : {
-                # Basic Django config
-                'DEBUG' : os.environ.get('NORC_DEBUG', False) in ('True', 'true') , 'TEMPLATE_DEBUG' : os.environ.get('NORC_TEMPLATE_DEBUG', False) in ('True', 'true')
-                , 'LOGGING_DEBUG' : os.environ.get('NORC_LOGGING_DEBUG', False) in ('True', 'true')
-                , 'ADMINS' : (('Darrell', 'contact@darrellsilver.com'),)
-                , 'TIME_ZONE' : 'America/New-York'
-                , 'NORC_CODE_ROOT' : '/Users/darrell/projects/norc/demo/norc'
-                , 'NORC_LOG_DIR' : '/Users/darrell/projects/norc/demo/norc_log'
-                , 'NORC_TMP_DIR' : '/Users/darrell/projects/norc/demo/norc_tmp'

-                # DB connection
-                , 'DATABASE_ENGINE' : 'mysql'
-                , 'DATABASE_NAME' : 'norc_demo_db'
-                , 'DATABASE_USER' : 'norc_demo'
-                , 'DATABASE_HOST' : ''
-                , 'DATABASE_PORT' : ''

-                # address to use for all outgoing emails (failure alerts, etc)
-                # this account is the FROM address
-                , 'EMAIL_USE_TLS' : True
-                , 'EMAIL_HOST' : 'smtp.gmail.com'
-                , 'EMAIL_HOST_USER' : 'darrell@perpetually.com'
-                , 'EMAIL_PORT' : 587

-                # Norc alert handling
-                # send alerts?
-                , 'NORC_EMAIL_ALERTS' : True
-                # to whom should alerts be sent
-                , 'NORC_EMAIL_ALERTS_TO' : ['support@example.com']
-            },
-        }

-## Setup the run environment
+## Run Environment

-In your shell environment, Django & Norc require a few variables:
+In your shell environment, Django & Norc require a few variables.
+In the following code, replace <norc_path> with the full path to the folder **containing** the norc directory.

+        # Norc source code must be in your PYTHONPATH.
+        export PYTHONPATH=$PYTHONPATH:**<norc_path>**
-        # The environment used in the settings.py file, as defined above.
+        # The environment used in the settings.py file.
+Only mandatory if you aren't using BaseEnv.
-        export NORC_ENVIRONMENT='darrell-dsmbp'
+        export NORC_ENVIRONMENT='BaseEnv'
-        # Import path to the settings.py file
+        # Python import path to the settings.py file.
         export DJANGO_SETTINGS_MODULE='norc.settings'
-        # Norc source code must be in your PYTHONPATH
-        export PYTHONPATH=$PYTHONPATH:/Users/darrell/projects/norc/demo
-        # Norc has a few binaries that need to be in your PATH
+        # Norc has a few binaries that need to be in your PATH.
         # As shipped, these are symbolic links, and can thus can be moved from
         # this location if you wish.
-        export PATH=$PATH:/Users/darrell/projects/norc/demo/norc/bin
+        export PATH=$PATH:**<norc_path>**/norc/bins

-## Sync Django models to the DB
+## Initialize Django

-This is also the first time you'll be running the full app, so any errors in configuration so far will show up here.
+This is the first time you'll be running the full app, so any errors in configuration so far will show up here.

+The manage.py is a Django idiom used for controlling the app.
+The command syncdb for it will synchronize the models of Norc with the database, which in this case means creating them all.
 This is the output log of Django creating the tables in MySQL.
-Because we've also never setup an admin account, Django also prompts us to setup an admin user.
+Because we've also never setup an admin account, Django also prompts us to setup an admin user; you should do this and remember the credentials for the next step.

         $ python manage.py syncdb
         Creating table django_admin_log